 Nothing, feet look and feel exactly the same as before.

 Same as above, no change.

 Grim and quite peely under the toes and the ball of the foot.
-Heel is white-ish, but no sign of peeling.
-No full on shedding so far though.
+The heel is white-ish, but no sign of peeling.
+No full-on shedding so far though.

 Game on!
 We’re talking serious flaps of skin now, but I can already see lovely pink skin showing through on the arches.

 You must tell everyone in the house what you’re doing though because no matter how careful you are i.e. wearing trainer socks (top tip) and keeping feet covered all the time, stray bits of skin will shed.
 My son had a gross-out moment when he found what he thought was a dead moth on the bathroom floor…

 I defy anyone not to have a gentle tug at the particularly long pieces of dead skin, but try to resist, skin must fall off of its own accord.
 That said, I’m afraid I did pull at a crispy piece of skin on my big toe and of course, pulled too far and now it’s a little bit sore.
 I’m going to soak my feet later in plain warm water.

 Apart from the fact that your feet aren’t particularly pretty to look at during the process, I’ve found the experience to be relatively hassle free.
 The dead skin is just peeling, which is painless.
 Feet won’t feel flakey or excessively dry – which would’ve been very uncomfortable.
 I’m also pleased to say that the skin on the top of my feet isn’t dry at all.